 Return & Payment Options

 You can pay your TaxSlayer preparation fees with a debit card or credit card.
-You can also use your federal return to cover the expenses, so you don’t have to pay out-of-pocket.
+You can also use your federal return to cover the cost so that you don’t have to pay out-of-pocket.
 Before the refund is deposited into your bank account, the preparation fees will be subtracted from the refund.

 The fastest way to receive your return is through direct deposit into a savings account or checking account.
 You can also get it as a check, but it’ll take longer.
-And for state refunds only, you can get it on a prepaid debit card.

 Paid Add-On Features